High Pressure Die Casting

 Designers can arrive at the ingate size and angle to achieve proper flow of melt; study the standing wave formation in the shot sleeve; determine the number & location of air vents and overflows; determine the impact of pressure intensification by conducting high pressure die casting (HPDC) simulation using ADSTEFAN.

-Figure above shows the liquid metal squeezed in the shot sleeve.
+Above image shows molten metal flow behaviour in shot sleeve chamber for High pressure die casting process.
 Some of the casting defects such as air entrapment have their origins in the shot sleeve.
 ADSTEFAN has the unique feature to simulate the shot sleeve operations, and predict the standing wave formation in die casting.

 Figure shows the temperature of the melt during die cavity filling.
 Temperatures of the different streams of melt which meet and merge is visualised clearly by casting simulation of HPDC process.
 Specifically, if the temperature of the melt in any of the streams of flow becomes lower than the solidus temperature of the alloy, cold shut defect formation occurs.
 Casting simulation assists in prediction of the cold shut defect.